ChristianGleitzman/ChristianGleitzman/README.md

 - Learning data analysis and visualization using tools such as Pandas and Matplotlib
 - Familiarity with version control systems such as Git and GitHub
 - Strong problem-solving and analytical skills
-- Aim to get to grips with machine learning libraries such as scikit-learn

 ## Projects